 When looking into different types of bikes, the number and variation of makes, models, subcategories and crossovers can be a little overwhelming.

 To find the right bike for you, the first step is to assess the kind of riding you’ll be doing.
 Consider how and where you plan to use your bike.
 Will you be traversing dirt or woodland trails, biking around community streets or using it to commute?
-Once you know what you want/need a bike for, you can narrow the scope of your search.
+Once you know your wants and need, you can narrow the scope of your bike search.